 - 1 tablespoon chopped parsley

 - 1 cup cooked chickpeas

-Chop the aubergine and red pepper, and the harissa paste, and mix well to coat.
+- Chop the aubergine and pepper, add the harissa paste, and mix well to coat.

 - you can use any kind of broth (stock) instead of boiling water, the chicken or vegetable ones being particularly nice